City-of-Turku/palvelupolut/README.md

 # Service Paths

 palvelupolut.fi is in archive mode and no longer maintained.
-The site is behind http authentication, credentials can be found in the `silta/silta.yml` file.
+The site is behind HTTP authentication, credentials can be found in the `silta/silta.yml` file.
+HTTP authentication is disabled for Wunder Telia VPN users and selected Turku IP addresses.

 ## Production environment